lehendo/sovereign/SECURITY.md

 - Timestamps in filenames could reveal user activity patterns
 - No per-window granular control (future feature)

+## Updates & Verification

+- Sovereign releases are cryptographically signed.
+When the app says an update is available, it already verified the signature before applying it.
+- You can manually check for updates inside the desktop app (`Settings → Check for Updates`) or download fresh installers from the landing page.

 ## Dependencies

 We use automated dependency scanning and will address security vulnerabilities promptly: